arya-analytics/delta/docs/rfc/220716-ontology.md

 ## Overview

-At its core, the ontology is represented by a directed, acyclic graph or [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (I'll address why I'm using this specific graph in a moment).
+At its core, the ontology is represented by a directed, acyclic graph or [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 This graph is composed of vertexes and edges.
 Vertexes represent particular resources in the cluster (channel, user, node, group, device, etc).
 The edges between vertexes represent a relationship between them.

-A caller can traverse the graph by following the parents and children of a vertex.
+A caller can traverse the graph by following the relationships of a vertex.
 They can also define new vertexes and edges, and assign properties to them (such as permissions).